 To close the tool window when you switch focus, use the Dock unpinned or the Undock mode.

-In the docked mode, all the sides of a tool window are attached to surrounding elements (the editor, other tool windows, etc.) Thus, the tool window and the adjacent elements share the space available in the main window.
+In the docked mode, all the sides of a tool window are attached to surrounding elements (the editor, other tool windows, and so on.)
+In this mode, the tool window and the adjacent elements share the space available in the main window.

 When undocked, all the sides of a tool window (except the one at the tool window bar) are detached from surrounding elements.
 The window moves to the "upper layer" covering the elements it used to share the space with.
 In one of the directions (along the tool window bar), the window stretches and takes all the available space.
 In the other direction, one of the window borders becomes loose and can be moved without affecting the sizes of other, underlying elements.

-This mode has to do with how many windows docked to the same tool window bar may be shown at a time (one or two).
+This mode has to do with how many windows Dock Pinned to the same tool window bar may be shown at a time (one or two).